Fakorede/Fakorede/README.md

 Although, while I have a understanding of frontend frameworks and can work in a Fullstack role, I'm preferrably a Backend developer 🚀.

-# Life Principle
+# Life Principle 👨🏽‍🏫

-Always Stay Committed To My Goals and Never Give Up.
+To Always Stay Committed To My Goals and Never Give Up.
 Practice Patience, Perseverence, Resilience and Keep Growing At All Times.